 Just before performing the dependent screening decisions, the flag information gathered so far is converted into a status of the reports, namely active, passive, rejected or blacklisted, and also into a status of the data in the reports (FLGTST).
 The reports with a RDB report flag value 2 (probably incorrect) or higher for latitude, longitude, date and time are rejected.
 For the observed data there are RDB datum flags for the variable and for the pressure, i.e. the pressure level of the observation.
-The rejection limits for these are as follows: all data are rejected for the maximum RDB datum flag value 3 (incorrect), non-standard-level data are rejected for the maximum RDB datum flag value 3 for all the rejection limit is 1 (probably correct).
+The rejection limits for these are as follows: all data are rejected for the maximum RDB datum flag value 3 (incorrect), non-standard-level data are rejected for the maximum RDB datum flag value 2, and for the pressure RDB datum flag the rejection limit is 1 (probably correct).
 The background quality control rejection limits are flag value 3 for all the data, and flag value 2 for the non-standard-level data.